danperrout/zammad-docker-letsencrypt/README.md

 sudo cp default /etc/nginx/sites-available/default
 ```

-5. Create a symbolic link on the the docker volume so that the nginx can access it
+5. Create a symbolic link on the the docker volume so that the nginx on the host can access it

 ```
 sudo ln -s /var/lib/docker/volumes/zammad-docker-letsencrypt_zammad-data/_data/ /opt/zammad